 No study has reported the effects of vaginal progesterone on long-term neurodevelopmental outcomes in twin gestations with a short cervix.
-Thus far, two trials have reported the effects of prenatal exposure to vaginal progesterone on long-term neurodevelopmental outcomes in unselected twin gestations^{70,71}.
-In 2015, a follow-up study of one of the excluded trials61 reported that there was no significant difference in developmental delay (assessed using the Child Development Inventory tool) between twins exposed to either vaginal progesterone (42/140) or placebo (65/184) at a mean age of 55.5 months (odds ratio (OR), 0.87 $(95\% CI, 0.46-1.63))^{70}$.
-Recently, one of the studies included in the review66 reported on the developmental performance of children exposed prenatally to vaginal progesterone (n = 225) or placebo (n = 212), at a mean age of 57 months71.
-The developmental performance was evaluated by the parent-completed Ages and Stages Questionnaire (ASQ) screening tool.
-Overall, mean ASQ total scores were significantly higher in the vaginal progesterone-exposed group (269 ± 28) than in the placebo-exposed group (262 ± 31) (P = 0.03), although there was no statistically significant difference in the risk of low ASQ score (< 10th percentile) between the study groups (OR, 0.47 (95% CI, 0.21-1.06)).
-A subgroup analysis showed that dichorionic twins who were exposed prenatally to vaginal progesterone had a significantly lower risk of having a low total ASQ score than those who were exposed to placebo (OR, 0.34 (95% CI, 0.14 - 0.86).
+Thus far, two trials have reported the effects of prenatal exposure of vaginal progesterone on long-term neurodevelopmental outcomes in unselected twin gestations.^{70,71} In 2015, a follow-up study of one of the excluded trials61 reported that there was no significant difference in developmental delay (assessed using the Child Development Inventory tool) between twins exposed to either vaginal progesterone (42/140) or placebo (65/184) at a mean age of 55.5 months (odds ratio [OR] 0.87, 95% CI 0.46-1.63).70 Recently, one of the studies included in the review66 reported on the developmental performance of children exposed prenatally to vaginal progesterone (n=225) or placebo (n=212), at a mean age of 57 months.71 The developmental performance was evaluated by the parent-completed Ages and Stages Questionnaire (ASQ) screening tool.
+Overall, mean ASQ total scores were significantly higher in the vaginal progesterone-exposed group (269 \pm 28) than in the placebo-exposed group (262 ± 31) (P=0.03), although there was no statistically significant difference in the risk of low ASQ score (<10th percentile) between the study groups (OR 0.47, 95% CI 0.21-1.06).
+A subgroup analysis showed that dichorionic twins that were exposed prenatally to vaginal progesterone had a significantly lower risk of having a low total ASQ score than those exposed to placebo (OR 0.34, 95% CI 0.14-0.86).